-This is a photo of a pyrite “sun” (or “dollar”) from Illinois.
-These small coin-shaped specimens are found in compacted shale layers above or within coal deposits (1).
-If you look closely at the detail view, you can see the reflection from what look to be flakes of pyrite.
+This is a photo of a pyrite “sun” from Illinois.
+The small disk-shaped specimen has a glittery surface and features radiating forms that look like sun rays.
+If you look closely at the detail view, you can see the reflection from what look to be flakes of pyrite (i).

 Approximate Photo Location (Side 2)